dm3-org/dm3/packages/toplevel-alias/README.md

 ## Contributing

-Contributions to the `TopLevelAliasRegistry` sub project of the `dm3` project are welcome.
+Contributions to the `TopLevelAliasRegistry` sub-project of the `dm3` project are welcome.
 Please ensure that any major changes are discussed via issues before submitting a pull request.

 ## License